zcheng19/CQF-based_TSN/README.md

 load: load the neural network model.
 ## Deepdive for user operations
-For users, the source code supports user customized environment and schedulers.
+More user customized environment and schedulers are supported.
 Particularly, in CQFsim.py, the TSN graph is supported to be feasibly changed by defining the adjacent related nodes table.
 For example, if we have the following linear topology:

 ![](/CQF_Simulator/github.png)